Damascus: Transportation

-Served by Chemins de Fer Syriens, the former main railway station of Damascus was al-Hejaz railway station, about 1 km west of the old city.
+Served by Syrian Railways, the former main railway station of Damascus was al-Hejaz railway station, about 1 km west of the old city.
 The station is now defunct and the tracks have been removed, but there still is a ticket counter and a shuttle to Damascus Qadam station in the south of the city, which now functions as the main railway station.

 In 2008, the government announced a plan to construct a Damascus Metro.
 The green line will be an essential west–east axis for the future public transportation network, serving Moadamiyeh, Sumariyeh, Mezzeh, Damascus University, Hijaz, the Old City, Abbassiyeen and Qaboun Pullman bus station.
 A four-line metro network is expected to be in operation by 2050.